h2oai/steam/README.md

 - Web browser and an Internet connection
 - steamY repository
 - Go (available from <a href="https://golang.org">golang.org</a>)
-- Access to this steamY repository
+- Access to the steamY repository
 - SSH access to a Jetty server running YARN
 - Typescript
 - Node.js
 - JDK 1.7 or greater
 - H2O AutoML for Apache HDP2.2 or CDH 5.5.3 (internal only)
+- postgresql for using the CLI

 ## Building the H2O Scoring Service